What fails faster than me trying not to eat Taco Bell when I’m trying to lose weight?

 Completely new rounds.

-One round that hasn’t failed is the 300 Blackout.
+One round that hasn’t failed is the .300 BLK.
 In fact, it’s simply grown and grown in popularity.
-The round was introduced at the best time possible!

 If you don’t have time for the details, here are our top picks for best .300 Blackout Ammo: